bennn/dissertation/dissertation/talk/README.md

    because both claim to be sound
  - Q is sound gt dead, published perf results, and yet seems like TR is dead others are fine!
+   (need "sound" qualifier, talk about unsound = static-only at some point)
  - not so fast, examples, different behaviors
    = no transient is not simply "better" because its different behavior
  - next question is whether transient behavior is preferable